Sylvia Nagginda Luswata

-Sylvia Nagginda Luswata (born 9 November 1962) is the Queen (Nnaabagereka) of Buganda as the official wife of Ronald Muwenda Mutebi II.
+Sylvia Nagginda Luswata (born 9 November 1962) is the Nnaabagereka or queen consort of the Kingdom of Buganda as the official wife of Ronald Muwenda Mutebi II.

 Background

 Nagginda was born in England in 1962 to John Mulumba Luswata of Nkumba, Entebbe and Rebecca Nakintu Musoke and returned to Uganda shortly thereafter to be raised by her grandparents of the Omusu clan.
 She is the granddaughter of George William Musoke and Nora Musoke of Nnazigo, Kyaggwe, and Omutaka Nelson Nkalubo Sebugwawo and Catherine Sebugwawo of Nkumba.
 She has three brothers and three sisters.
+Born in United Kingdom and raised in Uganda, She lived in the United Kingdom for several years before marrying Kabaka Ronald Muwenda Mutebi II in a historical ceremony on August 27,1999; St. Paul's Cathedral, Namirembe.

 Education

 Sylvia attended Lake Victoria Primary School, in Entebbe, Gayaza Junior School, and Wanyange Girls School.
 After completing her secondary school, she went to the United States to continue her studies.
 She earned an associate degree with honors from LaGuardia Community College of the City University of New York, a Bachelor of Arts degree from New York University, and a Master of Arts degree with Distinction in Mass Communication from the New York Institute of Technology.

+Her major field of study was public relations, including economics, journalism and corporate communication.